Union Valley Parkway officially opens after over a month of closure due to January's rainstorms | News Channel 3-12

 Some residents in the community say they had to take long detours to get to their destination, which means they have to leave sooner from their houses.

-Others were frustrated with the added traffic at Clark Avenue and Santa Maria way exits, and Union parkway is an essential road to the Orcutt community.
+Others were frustrated with the added traffic at Clark Avenue and Santa Maria way exits as Union Parkway is an essential road for the Orcutt community.

 “All the traffic has been going through Clark, and it has been getting kind of congested,” said Orcutt resident Danny Williams.
 “It should be a good thing, for sure.”